jbarroso/solritajs/readme.md

 * Add facet filters links in result values.
 * i18n messages
 * Change templates to Handlebars.
-* Make it configurable to fit any solr schema (facet fields, field names and types)
+* Make it configurable to fit any solr schema (facet fields, field names and types).
 * Show/HIde facet filters and save them in HTML5 local storage.
 * Improve code coverage.
 * Make it work with node.js when javascript is disable (this also would allow to have results SEO friendly)
+* Remove dist directory from github (first I have to deploy in heroku with bbb command).
 * … any ideas?

 ## Licence